Skip to main content

 Enjoy the best spring season fruits

 As one of the most nutrient-dense food groups, fruit is packed with essential vitamins and minerals and makes a significant contribution to our dietary fibre intake.
 Research suggests we can benefit from the recommended two serves of fruit a day, as it contains antioxidants called phytochemicals.
-In addition, according to the World Health Organisation, 11 per cent of strokes and 31 per cent of heart disease worldwide could be caused by low fruit and veggie intakes.
+In addition, according to the World Health Organization, 11 per cent of strokes and 31 per cent of heart disease worldwide could be caused by low fruit and veggie intakes.

 While it’s super important to reach your recommended daily fruit (and veggie) serves, it’s also a good idea to choose fruit that’s in season and to eat a rainbow of colours so you optimise your intake of different nutrients.
 Go for sweet and sensational fruits that are on offer right now, such as mangoes, pineapple, strawberries, and blueberries.